lovasoa/ZIF/README.md

 323  |`0x43 0x01`| ?                        | Tile height
 324  |`0x44 0x01`| Number of tiles          | Pointer to the *tile offsets index*
 325  |`0x45 0x01`| Number of tiles          | Pointer to the *tile sizes index*

+### Tile offsets index
+Simple list of pointers (8 bytes file offsets) to the beginning of tiles.
+Each tile is a simple JPEG file.

+### Tile sizes index
+Simple list of *long*s indicating tile sizes (in bytes).